lilhoser/etwlib/README.md

 ### Attribute filtering

-The simplest form of attribute filtering is to specify a level and keyword when you start the trace session:
+The simplest form of attribute filtering is to specify a level and keyword to any provider added to the trace session:

 ```
-using (var trace = new RealTimeTrace(
+using (var trace = new RealTimeTrace("Unit Test Real-Time Tracing"))
-       "My ETW Trace",
-       new Guid("70eb4f03-c1de-4f73-a051-33d13d5413bd"),
-       EventTraceLevel.Information,  << LEVEL
-       0xFFFFFFFFFFFFFFFF,           << ANY KEYWORD
-       0))                           << ALL KEYWORD
+using (var parserBuffers = new EventParserBuffers())
+{
+    try
+    {
+        var provider = trace.AddProvider(s_RpcEtwGuid, Level, 0xFFFFFFFFFFFFFFFF, 0);
+        trace.Start();
+...
 ```

 This is the most powerful form of filtering, as it is extremely efficient and entirely eliminates unnecessary event production.
 The worst thing you can do when using ETW filtering is to set the level to `Verbose` and either leverage payload filtering or perform your own filtering.
 You will surely strain the system and cause very noticable impact.
 By understanding the logging level and keywords of interest for the events you want to analyze, you can easily set this attribute filter and go unnoticed.
 Be sure to read the [documentation](https://learn.microsoft.com/en-us/windows/win32/api/evntrace/nf-evntrace-enabletraceex2) to properly use the `any`/`all` keyword bitmasks.